shang-chuanshun0437/hello-indexeddb/README.md

 Select objects with multiple conditions.
 Pass conditions as an array, each condition item contains:

-- key: an index name
+- key: an object property
 - value: the value to be found
 - compare: `>` `>=` `<` `<=` `!=` `=` `%`
 - optional: wether to make this condition to be an optional, default 'false' which means 'AND' in SQL.